csc-training/summerschool/parallel-io/hdf5-self-study/README.md

 ![](./img/hdf5_dataset.png)
 *Example HDF5 dataset and its metadata.
 Image taken from https://portal.hdfgroup.org/documentation/hdf5/latest/_intro_h_d_f5.html.*

-In addition to dataset shape (its dataspace), HDF5 files associates datasets with metadata such as type information of the data elements (integer, floating point, etc).
-It is also possible to write user-specified **attributes** for to act as arbitrary metadata.
+In addition to dataset shape (its dataspace), HDF5 associates datasets with metadata such as type information of the data elements (integer, floating point, etc).
+It is also possible to write user-specified **attributes** to act as arbitrary metadata.
 We will discuss attributes in more detail shortly.

 ### Case study: HDF5 file with many datasets